What happens if I have a criminal conviction and want to travel to other countries?

 Can I travel to Australia if I have a criminal record?

-Most New Zealanders are entitled to a Special Category Visa (SCV) because of our relationship with Australia.
+Most New Zealanders automatically receive a Special Category Visa

-If you have criminal convictions, you may not be entitled to a SCV and must obtain the permission of the Department of Immigration and Citizenship (DIAC) in Melbourne.
+However, if you have criminal convictions, you may not be entitled to a SCV and must obtain the permission of the Department of Immigration and Border Protection (DIBP) in Melbourne before you enter Australia.

-To do this, download and complete a ‘Consent to Disclosure’ form, which allows the Police to send your details to the Australian DIAC, and mail it to:
+form, which allows the New Zealand Police to send your details to the Australian Consulate-General.
+Email the completed form to firstname.lastname@example.org

 186-194 Quay Street

-More information about the process is on the Australian High Commission website.
-If you need help with your application, you can find it at your nearest Citizens Advice Bureau.
+More information about travelling to Australia when you have a criminal conviction is on the Australian High Commission website.
+If you need help with your application, visit your nearest Citizens Advice Bureau.

 Back to top